 Mode-Division Multiplexing has grown remarkably over the last few years.
 MDM involves using the different modes of few- or multi-mode optical fibers as unique data channels such that the capacity of the optical fiber can be scaled.
 One of the key challenges with this approach is finding a practical way of actually exciting and separating the fiber modes.

 The LPMUX series of multiplexers are based on integrated tapered mode couplers allowing for several standard single-mode inputs to be converted into the individual LP modes of a few- or multi-mode fiber.
 The LPMUX series of mode multiplexers allow for low loss, high mode-selectivity and ultra-wideband performance beyond the telecomm bands.
 The entry-level LPMUX3 multiplexer can be used for multiplexing or demultiplexing of the LP01, LP11a and LP11b modes.
-The devices can be used for mode-division multiplexing of existing multimode fiber in Data Centers to increase bandwidth.

 Modular Photonics products are assembled using industry standard alignment processes, allowing for reliable and low-loss connections for operation in telecoms environments.